xuyanfu/TensorFlow_RLRE/readme.md

 Pre-Trained Word Vectors are learned from New York Times Annotated Corpus (LDC Data LDC2008T19), which should be obtained from [[data]](https://catalog.ldc.upenn.edu/LDC2008T19).
 And we provide it also in the origin_data/ directory.

 Entity embedding are randomly initialized.
-The number of entities in the entity embedding should be the same with the number of entities in train.txt
+The number of entities in the entity embedding should be the same with the number of entities in train.txt.

-To run our code, the dataset should be put in the folder origin_data/ using the following format, containing five files
+To run our code, the dataset should be put in the folder origin_data/ using the following format, containing five files.

 - train.txt: training file, format (fb_mid_e1, fb_mid_e2, e1_name, e2_name, relation, sentence).
 - test.txt: test file, same format as train.txt.